jneidel/getcomics-update/readme.md

 Q: Why is this repo so sloppy?

-A: This is not supposed to be a big project and the current description should be enough to get a [Turing Complete User](http://contemporary-home-computing.org/turing-complete-user/) started.
+A: These are just the leftovers of a failed project, which I adapted to be of some use to me.
+And the current description should be enough to get a [Turing Complete User](http://contemporary-home-computing.org/turing-complete-user/) started.

 ## Features